ind9/starcluster_hadoop_plugin/README.md

 This plugin was intentionally designed not to be dependent on the StarCluster cluster user.
 Because of that the cluster user can be used without restriction, for example as a general user of the Hadoop cluster.

 Oddly I found it easier to run Hadoop on Amazon's EC2 instances in cluster mode rather than in standalone mode on one machine.
 So please do not get put off if standalone mode does not work.
 In addition, StarCluster makes it very easy to start a cluster of machines.
-It, for example, configures each machine's /etc/hosts file so they can talk to each other.
+StarCluster, for example, automatically configures each machine's /etc/hosts file so they can talk to each other.

 An example starcluster 'config' file is shown below: